OAAS-BEAR/nlp_ner_chinese/README.md

- This is a research-orient project on the task of Chinese word segementation
+ This is an independent research-orient project on the task of Chinese word segementation, which belongs to the category of natural language processing.
+ The model is

 ## environment preparation